MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity/index.md

 By default, Application Authenticity is checked only during client registration.
 Just like any other security check, you can decide to protect your application or resources with the `appAuthenticity` security check from the console, following the instructions under [Protecting resources](../#protecting-resources).

-You can also configure the predefined application-authenticity security check with the following property:
+You can configure the predefined application-authenticity security check with the following property:

 - `expirationSec`: Defaults to 3600 seconds / 1 hour.
 Defines the duration until the authenticity token expires.